Tanaykmr/rtds-hack/README.md

 # Video link
 THE VIDEO LINK IS HERE: https://www.loom.com/share/1d245fc6d7124c13ac0436a944092d5a?sid=a6a6764d-feac-4fa3-9241-959cdfe9bd58

+# TO RUN THE PROJECT
+starter script: `docker compose up -d`

 # MERN DevOps Hackathon – Starter Repository
 A stripped-down codebase ready for full containerisation, routing, TLS and CI/CD_